reactjs/react.dev/beta/src/content/learn/adding-interactivity.md

 console.log(count);  // Still 0!
 ```

-React works this way to help you avoid subtle bugs.
+This behavior help you avoid subtle bugs.
 Here is a little chat app.
 Try to guess what happens if you press "Send" first and *then* change the recipient to Bob.
 Whose name will appear in the `alert` five seconds later?

 <Sandpack>